JPP-J/JPP-J/README.md

 ## Hi there 👋

-🎓 **Data Scientist** | 💡 Passionate about Data alytical, BI, ML.
+🎓 **Data Scientist** | 💡 Passionate about Data analytical, BI, ML.
 AI, LLMs, NLP, and Real-World Applications
 🎓 Currently pursuing a Master's in Data Science at **Thammasat University**
 📈 GPA: **3.74**